richbai90/ruby_xmlmc/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/xmlmc-rb.
+Bug reports and pull requests are welcome on BitBucket at https://bitbucket.org/richbai90/xmlmc-rb.

 ## License